 LRAPA regulates open burning in Lane County to minimize impacts of smoke in the local airshed.
-LRAPA has a backyard burning program to let people know when and if outdoor burning is allowed in their areas.
+LRAPA has a Backyard Burning Program to let people know when and if outdoor burning is allowed in their areas.
 The regulations differ depending upon location, local city and county ordinances and LRAPA rules.
 Most metropolitan areas are limited to a burn season, but the season may vary from area to area.
 In addition, local fire districts may enforce further limitation on burn seasons.
+For example, the Siuslaw Valley Fire District requires burn permits (get it free online) for all backyard burns.
 Read on to find out why...

 $4,200 Assessed Fine

 $3,500 Assessed Fine